-A national state of national emergency was declared on 25 March 2020 at 12:21pm due to COVID-19.
-The Bay of Plenty District Health Board, Rotorua Lakes District Health Board and Toi te Ora are leading the regional health response to COVID-19.
-The Bay of Plenty Civil Defence Group Emergency Coordination Centre (GECC) has been activated to assist the national and health response and to manage and coordinate the consequences of COVID-19 in the Bay of Plenty.
+New Zealand is now at Alert Level 2.
+The Bay of Plenty District Health Board, Rotorua Lakes District Health Board and Toi Te Ora are leading the regional health response to COVID-19.
+The Bay of Plenty Civil Defence Group Emergency Coordination Centre (GECC) has been activated to assist the national health response and to manage and coordinate the consequences of COVID-19 in the Bay of Plenty.

-The latest updates, information and advice on from the New Zealand Government on COVID-19 can be found on the New Zealand Government website www.covid19.govt.nz
+The latest updates, information and advice from the New Zealand Government on COVID-19 can be found at www.covid19.govt.nz

 If you or someone you know is struggling, please reach out for help.
 We know there are people in the community who are suffering financial hardship and may be experiencing anxiety and stress.

 For support with anxiety, distress or mental wellbeing, you can call or text 1737 to talk with a trained counsellor for free, 24 hours a day, 7 days a week.

 if you’re not sure what assistance may be available, or you don’t know who to contact for help, call the Government Helpline on 0800 779 997, 8am to 10pm, 7 days a week.